RTXteam/RTX/README.md

 The RTX Reasoning Tool POC software is being collaboratively developed by Team X-ray, a
 [team of investigators](#rtx-leadership-team)
-at Oregon State University and the Institute for Systems Biology.
+at Oregon State University, Penn State University, and the Institute for Systems Biology.

 ## Organization of this repository